dotnet/HttpRepl/TELEMETRY.md

 | >=5.0        | For the `set header` command, the header name being set.
 If not a well-known header, the name is hashed.
 The value is not collected. |
 | >=5.0        | For the `connect` command, whether or not a specific special-case for `dotnet new webapi` was used and, whether or not it was bypassed via preference. |

-## .NET Core CLI/SDK crash exception telemetry collected

-If the .NET Core CLI/SDK crashes, it collects the name of the exception and stack trace of the CLI/SDK code.
-This information is collected to assess problems and improve the quality of the .NET Core SDK and CLI.
-This article provides information about the data we collect.
-It also provides tips on how users building their own version of the .NET Core SDK can avoid inadvertent disclosure of personal or sensitive information.

 ## See also

 - [.NET Core SDK telemetry](https://docs.microsoft.com/en-us/dotnet/core/tools/telemetry)